-These have been rough times where we have all had to forget our carefree demeanour of going to the office, hanging out with friends, dissing about our work and coming home.
+These have been rough times where we have all had to forget our carefree demeanor of going to the office, hanging out with friends, dissing about our work, and coming home.

-With increased safety measures being taken every day and self-quarantine that has been going on globally, India is fighting hard while staying safe.
+With increased safety measures being taken every day and a state of precautionary self-quarantine that has been going on globally, India is fighting hard while staying safe.

 We know it sounds dreadful, and you are already feeling tired in two-three days, but fret not!
 We give you a list down of some of the fun stuff you can do while you work-from-home

 This works like magic!
 Scientifically it has been proven that cleaning or decluttering of any sort can help out with temporary feelings of anxiety.
 When most of your movement is restricted, and you are homebound, rearranging, cleaning are good ways to uplift your mood.
 Remember the Netflix series on the same?
 See, they weren’t kidding.
 We also swear by it!

 2. Don’t become lonely in your isolation (have boundaries)